Patient & Participant Contact

 Two ACTive Immunotherapeutics in melanoma (TACTI-mel) is a Phase I safety and dose finding combination clinical trial of Eftilagimod alpha together with pembrolizumab (PD-1 blocking antibody also known as Keytruda).
-The study is based on the combination of two immunotherapy to enhance the immune response by activated T cells.
-TACTI-mel will enroll up to 18 patients with locally advanced (unresectable Stage III) or metastatic (Stage IV) melanoma with ascending subcutaneous doses of eftilagimod alpha up to 30 mg per injection.
+The study was based on the combination of two immunotherapy to enhance the immune response by activated T cells.
+TACTI-mel enrolled up to 18 patients with locally advanced (unresectable Stage III) or metastatic (Stage IV) melanoma with ascending subcutaneous doses of eftilagimod alpha up to 30 mg per injection.

-Patients having a suboptimal response or having had disease progression with pembrolizumab monotherapy are eligible for the study and will receive the combination of pembrolizumab plus eftilagimod alpha.
+Patients having a suboptimal response or having had disease progression with pembrolizumab monotherapy were eligible for the study and received the combination of pembrolizumab plus eftilagimod alpha.

 Contact details can be found here: https://clinicaltrials.gov/ct2/show/NCT02676869